-To help you plan your trip, here is your ultimate guide to the top 10 things you must do when visiting Hoi An, Vietnam.
-We’ve included everything you need to know including the best time to visit, how to get around, and where to stay in Hoi An.
+To help you plan your trip, here are the top 13 things you should do when visiting Hoi An.
+We’ve included everything you need to know, including the best time to visit, where to stay, and how to get around Hoi An.
 We’ve also added a lot of our top tips to help you discover and experience Hoi An better.

 1. Walk Around the Old Quarter